-significance.
-Together they form a famous landscape, an icon of the Picturesque and Romantic Movements of the latter part of the 18th and into the 19th centuries, which valued the Priory ruins in its landscape setting for its fortuitous aesthetic effect.
-The association of Bolton Abbey with the Romantic Movement and the area's later accessibility to major populations in the industrial centres of the West Riding led to the development of the site as a tourist destination.
+Bolton Abbey with the Romantic Movement and the area's later accessibility to major populations in the industrial centres of the West Riding led to the development of the site as a tourist destination.
 The railway arrived at Bolton Abbey Station in 1888.
 On one August Bank Holiday in the 1890s the railway brought over 40,000 people to Bolton Abbey.
 The site became and remains a popular destination for tourists, generating a strong communal value expressed in the continuing appreciation by the public for this place, which is one of the most visited sites in Yorkshire and plays a significant role as a gateway to the Yorkshire Dales National Park.

 - 7.21 Bolton Abbey is also a Tier 4b settlement (villages with basic services bisected by Yorkshire Dales National Park boundary) within the Local Plan's Spatial Hierarchy.
-It is similarly recognised as a service village in the submission draft of the Yorkshire Dales National Park Local Plan.
-It comprises land at Bolton Abbey village and Bolton Bridge, and provides a range of services to its community and those of smaller related settlements nearby in the National Park. - 7.22 However, several issues at the Bolton Abbey Core Visitor Area from Bolton Bridge to Barden Bridge (all of which is owned by the Bolton Abbey Estate see policies inset map for related plan of Bolton Abbey Core Visitor Area) diminish both the visitor offer concerned and the ability of the Bolton Abbey Estate to support its ongoing programme of environmental management and architectural conservation.
-The Bolton Abbey Estate has identified these issues as follows: no play facilities for children of different age groups; no sense of arrival; vulnerability of visitor operations to bad weather and school holidays; little secondary spend by visitors; major planning constraints; high maintenance costs; increased competition; services at risk; staffing problems due to high
+It is similarly recognised as a service village in the adopted Yorkshire Dales Local Plan (2016).
+It comprises land at Bolton Abbey village and Bolton Bridge, and provides a range of services to its community and those of smaller related settlements nearby in the National Park. - 7.22 However, several issues at the Bolton Abbey Core Visitor Area (all of which is owned by the Bolton Abbey Estate) diminish both the visitor offer concerned and the ability of the Bolton Abbey Estate to support its ongoing programme of environmental management and architectural conservation.
+The Bolton Abbey Estate has identified these issues as follows: no play facilities for children of different age groups; no sense of arrival; vulnerability of visitor operations to bad weather and school holidays; little secondary spend by visitors; major planning constraints; high maintenance costs; increased competition; services at risk; staffing problems due to high house prices; very limited choice of visitor accommodation in the immediate area.